 There is no one brand of test that is better than another and a more expensive test such as blood vs. urine are not necessarily more accurate.
-Any inexpensive home pregnancy test is fine, but make sure to follow the directions and have a timer so you can read the results at the right time.
-The length of time the test needs to sit to give an accurate result should be on the package under instructions.
-Reading the test too early or waiting too long can influence the accuracy of the result.
+Any inexpensive home pregnancy test is fine, but make sure to follow the directions and use a timer so you can read the results at the right time.
+The length of time the test needs to sit to give an accurate result will be on the instructions.
+If you read the test too early or waiting too long it can influence the accuracy of the result.

 Abortion Information You Can Trust

 carafem medical standards and guidelines have been composed and approved by Board-certified Ob/Gyn Physicians as part of the carafem medical committee.
 Still have questions?
-Check out our FAQ page, or call us at (877) 708-5064, or find a location near you.
+Check out our FAQ page, or call us at (855) Say-Cara, or find a location near you.